manikandan-ravikiran/HCI_Notes/Test 1/Readings/Week 02 - Research Ethics and Needfinding.md

    - Includes interviews, field investigations, contextual inquiries, case studies, field studies, focus groups, think aloud protocols, storytelling, walkthrough, cultural probes, etc.
 2. Experimental method:
    - The scientific method, is where knowledge is acquired through controlled experiments conducted in laboratory settings
+   - HCI experiments involve humans, so the methodology employed is borrowed from experimental psychology, a field with a long history of research involving humans.
+In a sense, HCI is the beneficiary of this more mature field.
+   - It is naïve to think we can simply choose to focus on the experimental method and ignore qualities of interaction that are outside the scope of the experimental procedure.
+A full and proper user study—an experiment with human participants— involves more than just measuring and analyzing human performance
    - The relationship between the independent variable and the dependent variable is one of cause and effect; cause-and-effect conclusions are not possible in research using the observational method or the correlational method
 3. Correlational method:
    - Involves looking for relationships between variables, provides a balance between relevance and precision
    - Characterized by quantification since the magnitude of variables must be ascertained
    - Data may be collected through observation, interviews, on-line surveys, questionnaires, or measurement
    - Data obtained using correlational methods are circumstantial, not causal

+### Observation and Measure
+- Observation is the precursor to measurement, and if the investigator is the observer, then measurements are collected manually.
+This could involve using a log sheet or notebook to jot down the number of events of interest observed.
+Events of interest might include the number of times the user clicked a button or moved his or her hand from the keyboard to the mouse.
+- More often in empirical research, the task of observing is delegated to the apparatus—the computer.
+Of course, this is a challenge in some situations.
+As an example, if the interaction is with a digital sports watch or automated teller machine (ATM), it is not possible to embed data collection software in the apparatus.
+Even if the apparatus is a conventional desktop computer, some behaviors of interest are difficult to detect

+### Measurement Scales - Types of Data

 Tips for finding an interesting research topic: